-You must have Create access rights to the global or site-specific folder under For All Sites/For This Site where you want to upload a media file, or to the current page when uploading media files to the local For This Page folder.
+You must have Create access rights to the global or site-specific folder under For All Sites or For This Site where you want to upload a media file or the current page when uploading media files to the local For This Page folder.

-If your system is not configured to automatically publish media files when they are uploaded, you must manually publish, or schedule for later publishing, media files just as with other items.
+If your system is not configured to publish media files when uploaded automatically, you must manually publish or schedule for later publishing media files, just as with other items.

-There are a few important things to know regarding publishing of media files.
+There are a few important things to know regarding publishing media files.

 - If media files should be automatically published on upload, you must have Publish access rights for the folder where you upload the files.
 See Access rights.

-- When a media file is automatically published, it may be immediately indexed by search engines and can thereby by found in searches.
-This is worth remembering if you are uploading sensitive information that should not be accessible until a set time, such as an annual report.
+- When a media file is automatically published, it may be immediately indexed by search engines and can be found in searches.
+This is worth remembering if you upload sensitive information that should not be accessible until a set time, such as an annual report.

-- If a content approval sequence has been set on your media folder, or if you have a project enabled when uploading media, media files are never published automatically.
+- If a content approval sequence is set on your media folder or if you have a project enabled when uploading media, media files are never published automatically.

 Media files in list views are represented by thumbnail images.
 Common image file formats are rendered for preview by default in Optimizely, but other rendering formats can be developed.

-Select the desired media file in the Media structure, and select Download in the context menu.
-Or, if you are previewing the media file, select Download this file from the Options button.
+Select the desired media file in the Media structure and Download in the context menu.
+Or, if you are previewing the media file, select Download this file from the Options menu.

 Edit metadata for media

-Available metadata fields depend on the implementation; images can have photographer, description and copyright information.
-Select Edit for the desired media file in the Media structure, and then the All properties editing view to edit the metadata properties.
+Available metadata fields depend on the implementation; images can have photographer, description, and copyright information.
+Select Edit for the desired media file in the Media structure, and then the All Properties view to edit the metadata properties.

-Select the media file in the Media structure and then the All properties editing view, and change the Name and the Name in URL.
+Select the media file in the Media structure, then the All Properties view, and change the Name and the Name in URL.

 Renaming a folder or media file changes its URL.
 This does not break internal links on the website, but incoming links from external websites may break.

-If you change the name property, the file name in the database is changed as well.
+If you change the name property, the file name in the database is also changed.
 If you rename an image, for example, from Button1.png to Button1, and you later want to overwrite this image, you have to upload an image with the name Button1 without the file extension.
-Otherwise it will be uploaded as a new file.
+Otherwise, it is uploaded as a new file.

-When replacing images, the changes may not be immediately visible due to website caching.
+The changes may not be immediately visible when replacing images due to website caching.
 Refresh the page to see the changes.

 Manage media file versions

-Versions for media files are managed in the same way as for other types of content, that is, by using the Versions gadget.
-See Publishing and managing versions.
+Versions for media files are managed like for other types of content, that is, by using the Versions gadget.
+See Publish and manage versions.